4 The Hole Argument and Some Extensions 38

 gauge orbit of that section.
 In other words, the gauge transformations must form a symmetry

 group of the field equations.
-This group is the automorphism group of the principal
+This group is the automorphism group

 gauge-natural bundle